 - 1 teaspoon garlic powder

-- ½ teaspoon salt
+- ½ teaspoon fine sea salt

 - ¼ teaspoon pepper

-- 1 onion, thinly sliced
+- 1 medium onion, thinly sliced

-- 1 cup low sodium chicken broth
+- 1 cup low-sodium chicken (or vegetable) broth

 - 3 cups barbecue sauce*

-Slightly adapted from How Sweet Eats
+Adapted from How Sweet Eats.